PedroH183/MessengerSocket/README.md

 A chat socket created with rooms, you can create isolated temporary rooms ( and history ).</br>
 Developmented with Flask and Flask-SocketIO, to render front-end i using jinja ( backend render ).

+### Running the project
+Go to root of project and create your virtual-env </br>

+- install dependences </br>
+`cat -r requirements | xargs poetry install` using pip or `pip3 -r requirements.txt` using poetry

+- run the program </br>
+    `python3 main.py` </br>
+  <b>NOTE:</b> that i'm not use flask-script or any lib to manager my socketio server only using socketio.run() creates a basic server to development.

 #### Structure of Project

     ├── LICENSE